 The Kubernetes network proxy runs on each node.
 This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP, and SCTP stream forwarding or round robin TCP, UDP, and SCTP forwarding across a set of backends.
 Service cluster IPs and ports are currently found through Docker-links-compatible environment variables specifying ports opened by the service proxy.
 There is an optional addon that provides cluster DNS for these cluster IPs.
 The user must create a service with the apiserver API to configure the proxy.

-NOTE: kube-proxy will never ask the cloud provider for any information pertaining to network proxy, however, it may depend on information on resources that were placed by other components like the kube-controller-manager.
+NOTE: kube-proxy never asks the cloud provider for any information pertaining to network proxy.
+However, it might depend on information on resources that were placed by other components like the kube-controller-manager.

 The Kubernetes cloud controller manager is a daemon that embeds the cloud specific control loops shipped with Kubernetes.
 Each cloud provider can run the cloud controller manager as an addon to their cluster.
 The cloud-controller-manager defines a specification (Go interface) that must be implemented by every cloud provider.
 Various expectations and behaviors of the cluster can be tuned based on the implementation set by the cloud provider.
 Cloud providers are also free to run custom controllers as part of the cloud-controller-manager.